-As a business owner, we know it is a habit of yours to focus on return on investment when tracking your key performance indicators (KPIs).
-However, when it comes to tracking the success of your employee benefits, you need to throw this idea away and focus on the outcome of your efforts rather than a specific number.
+As a business owner, we know it is habitual to focus on the ROI when tracking your key performance indicators (KPIs).
+However, when it comes to tracking the success of your employee benefits, you need to focus on the outcome of your efforts rather than a specific number.

 Sure, you can rely on the number of new hires or your percentage of employee retention, but these numbers won’t tell you the whole story of what’s going on with your employees.
 Instead, you’ll want to track a specific outcome that can’t be tangibly measured with a number.

-Outcomes, instead of a specific KPI, are so much easier to track, simply because you can answer your question easily.
-So for example, you can ask yourself, “Has the overall employee satisfaction of my team increased?” and the answer is either yes, or no. There’s no need for complex, confusing metrics when you focus on an outcome, or a goal, rather than a specific number.
+Outcomes, instead of a specific KPI, are much easier to track, because you can answer your question easily.
+So for example, you can ask yourself, “Has the overall employee satisfaction of my team increased?” and the answer is either yes or no. There’s no need for complex, confusing metrics when you focus on an outcome.

 No two businesses are the same, meaning no two goals are going to be the same.
 When determining what goal to target, we suggest taking a hard look and finding out what is important to you as the business owner.
 Here are some common outcomes to consider.